-If inflation seems to be overwhelming your budget, be willing to cut out unnecessary expenses.
+If inflation seems to be overwhelming your budget, consider cutting out unnecessary expenses.
 You can work out at the gym of your apartment complex and cancel your gym membership.
 You may be able to stretch the length of time between hair appointments by a week or two.
-You may be able to save on gas by taking advantage of public transportation a few times a week.
+Or save on gas by taking advantage of public transportation a few times a week.
 You can carpool, as well.
-You may also want to cut out back on your sodas or coffee, and find cheaper ways to purchase these items.
-For example, if you plan ahead and buy in bulk, you will pay a lot less than if you visit the convenience store each day.

 Look for Free Alternatives

 You can save money and beat inflation while still having fun by exploring free and cheap things to do in your area.
-You can take advantage of any museums that offers free admission or free concerts in your area.
-Your friends may be dealing with the same issues, so you may choose to stay in and rent a movie instead of going out to one.
-Instead of eating out, you may have a night where you cook for each other.
+You can take advantage of any museums that offer free admission or free concerts in your area.

 Remember Your Priorities

-Taking the time now to lower your expenses will help you to succeed financially.
-You should continue to save and invest your money, especially towards retirement.
+Continue to save and invest your money, especially for retirement.
 You do not have control over economic conditions, but you do have control over your spending and saving habits.
 The same advice will help you during times of deflation.
-When times are difficult, it is important that you be much more strict then you normally would.